Good to remember a truth of life

-Do you feel like you are part of a caretaking circle?
+Do you feel part of a caretaking circle?

 Who do you give comfort to and who do you get comfort from?